 With the recent housing crisis, more people started asking whether buying or renting a home is the better option.
 While the housing market is on the rise, buying still might not be your best option.
 Or maybe it is.
 Before you decide on whether to buy or rent your home, take these pros and cons into consideration.

 When you buy your home, you become your own landlord.
-Not only will you be allowed to do whatever you chose with the property (taking in homeowner association laws in consideration), purchasing your home allows you the stability of knowing that you won’t have to move unexpectedly shall a problem arise with the property or the lease runs out.
+Not only will you be allowed to do whatever you choose with the property (taking homeowner association laws into consideration), purchasing your home allows you the stability of knowing that you won’t have to move unexpectedly should a problem arise with the property or the lease runs out.

 On the other hand, things happen.
-Maybe you aren’t settled into your career, looking for a life partner, or hoping for a promotion that might send you elsewhere.
+Maybe you aren’t settled into your career, you’re still looking for a life partner, or you are hoping for a promotion that might send you elsewhere.
 Having a lease allows you the freedom to move about as you wish.
-It also prevents you from having extra costly expenses.
+It also prevents you from having additional costly expenses.

 Still not sure?
 Head to the New York Times ‘Is it Better to Buy or Rent’ calculator and plug in the numbers.